Snowboard boots wide feet powder deep snow riding

 4. Are wide boots heavier than standard?

-Slightly, ~50g per boot average due to more material.
-But weight difference is negligible for most riders.
+Slightly – about 50g per boot average due to more material.
+Weight difference is negligible for most riders.

 5. Best lacing system for wide feet?

 Traditional lace for zone control (leave toe loose, heel tight) or hybrid (Burton Ruler).
-BOA is fine if you have even volume.
+BOA is fine if you have even volume foot.

 6. Do I need wide if I wear EE in street shoes?